kamwoods/cifen-states/README.md

 **CIFEN is experimental.
 Included tools, scripts, desktop configuration, and build procedures may change frequently.**

-CIFEN is an environment designed to assist with digital preservation and data recovery tasks.
-It is built with Cast (https://github.com/ekristen/cast) and designed to be deployed in Ubuntu LTS releases.
+CIFEN is an environment designed to assist with digital preservation, recovery, and investigation tasks.
+It is deployed in Ubuntu 22.04LTS (24.04LTS support coming soon) using Cast (https://github.com/ekristen/cast).

 ## Installation